JasonPollman/Dist.io/ReadMe.md

 Workpool tasks are queued up and sent out to as many idle slaves in the workpool at a time.
 The workpool pattern is often used in scenarios like the "Monte Carlo PI Approximation" program.

+The workpool is created by passing in a list (or array) of slaves.
+Anytime a task needs execution, you call the "do" command, and the workpool will choose the best slave for the job.

+**Note:** If you add a slave that doesn't subscribe to *some* task into the workpool and it's called upon to do that task, you'll get a response error (*res.error*) stating that the slave doesn't subscribe to the task.

 ```js
 const workpool = master.create.workpool(...slaves);